Moonbags/-Resting-Liquidity-Transparency/README.md

 License:
 MIT License—free to use, modify, and distribute.

-Copy, customize, and integrate DROC and the Resting Liquidity Vault with your protocol to unlock transparent, on-chain liquidity and enhanced user trust.
+Copy, customize, and integrate DROC and the Resting Liquidity Vault with your protocol to unlock transparent, on-chain liquidity and enhanced user

-Let me know if you want this README tailored to a specific protocol or asset set!

-Take out time frames of completion from start
-Here’s your README with all time frames and date-based completion estimates removed, so it’s protocol-agnostic and not tied to any development schedule.
-You can copy and paste this version:

 Resting Liquidity Transparency
 Decentralized Resting Order Commitments (DROC) & Resting Liquidity Vault